populse/populse_mia/docs/html/_sources/documentation/data_viewer.rst.txt

 Github link of data_viewer folder:
 `<https://github.com/populse/populse_mia/tree/master/python/populse_mia/user_interface/data_viewer>`_

-In the following section we will focused on anatomist_2 viewer which is an improved version of anatomist viewer.
+In the following section we will focuse on anatomist_2 viewer which is an improved version of anatomist simple viewer.

-The toolbar
+**The toolbar**
 ------------

 The toolbar contains several actions to interact with the objects (images).